|

 this data in a "white paper" format, rather than as a journal article or a

-presenting this as a keynote speaker at conferences in
+presented this as a keynote speaker at conferences in

 Spain in May 2025 and